larromba/How-to-Code/README.md

 #### Advantages and Disadvantages:

 ##### Compiled Languages:
-Advantages: Faster execution, optimised for specific hardware.
+- Advantages: Faster execution, optimised for specific hardware.
-Disadvantages: Longer build times, platform-dependent executables.
+- Disadvantages: Longer build times, platform-dependent executables.

 ##### Interpreted Languages:
-Advantages: Easier to debug, platform-independent code, shorter development cycles.
+- Advantages: Platform-independent code, shorter development cycles.
-Disadvantages: Slower execution, dependencies on interpreters.
+- Disadvantages: Slower execution, dependencies on interpreters.

 In summary, the main distinction lies in when the translation from source code to machine code occurs.
 Compiled languages perform this translation before the program runs, while interpreted languages do it at runtime.
 Each approach has its strengths and weaknesses, and the choice between them often depends on factors like performance requirements, development speed, and platform independence.

-### What is the difference between functional and procedural programming?
+### What are the differences between functional and procedural programming?
 Functional programming and procedural programming are two different programming paradigms, each with its own set of principles and approaches.
 Here are the key differences between them:

 #### Functional Programming: